Ambien has a

 What Is Safer, Ambien or Belsomra?

+Neither medication is universally safer for everyone, as different medications can be a better, or safer, choice for certain individuals.
 As mentioned above, both medications are Schedule IV controlled substances, which means they carry some risk of dependency, tolerance, and misuse.
-There is

 Warnings and Precautions